Garbaz/cedict-curses/README.md

 When starting the program for the first time, it will create a `settings.py` file and prompt you to edit it.

 If you want to use the Anki interface, make sure you have the [Anki Connect](https://ankiweb.net/shared/info/2055492159) addon installed in Anki and set the settings in `settings.py` according to your setup (deck, note type, field names).
-The default values are just what I use, so they won't work out out of the box.
+The default values are just what I use, so they won't work out of the box.

 ## __Usage__